The 2022 Guide to FavIcons for Nearly Everyone and Every Browser

 How to Create Favicons for Your Website

 Once upon a time, creating a favicon only required making a single 16×16 pixel icon, and placing it in the root directory of a website.
 This still works today, albeit with some caveats.
+This post has been updated several times over the years to keep-to-date as devices and standards have changed and outright disappeared, like the ill-fated Google TV and its own separate favicon.

 With modern devices, displays tend to feature high density (retina) displays.
 These devices and displays feature more pixels per square inch.
 The end result is much sharper text and images.
 Generally, graphics need to be optimized for high-resolution displays.
 The classic 16 x 16 pixel favicon appears pixelated on these devices and displays; thus, additional steps are needed.
 To make matters more confusing, many newer devices, for example, iOS and Android, have their preferred favicon replacements.